jetbrains-academy/scala-tutorial/Definitions and Evaluation/Multiple Parameters/task.md

 The idea underlying this model is that all evaluation does is *reduce an expression to a value*.

-It can be applied to all expressions, as long as they have no side effects.
+It can be applied to all expressions as long as they have no side effects.

 The substitution model is formalized in the λ-calculus, which gives a foundation for functional programming.